Cal Raleigh Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.

-- The Orioles have the 17th-ranked team ERA across all league pitching staffs (4.31).
+- The Orioles have a 4.30 team ERA that ranks 17th across all league pitching staffs.

-- The Orioles rank 17th in baseball in home runs allowed (86 total, 1.2 per game).
+- Orioles pitchers combine to give up 90 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Kremer gets the start for the Orioles, his 16th of the season.
-He is 8-3 with a 4.56 ERA and 72 strikeouts in 81 2/3 innings pitched.
+- Bradish gets the start for the Orioles, his 14th of the season.
+He is 3-3 with a 3.88 ERA and 60 strikeouts in 65 2/3 innings pitched.

-- The righty last appeared on Sunday against the Chicago Cubs, when he went five innings, allowing one earned run while giving up three hits.
+- In his last time out on Tuesday against the Tampa Bay Rays, the right-hander threw five innings, giving up two earned runs while surrendering four hits.

+- The 26-year-old has amassed an ERA of 3.88, with 8.3 strikeouts per nine innings, in 13 games this season.
+Opponents are hitting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.